Bhmerir/streamlined-employee-tracker/README.md

 11. view all employees, their role titles, and their managers

+12. view the employees who are supervised by a specific manager

+13. view the employees who work in a specific department

-12. view the total utilized budget for each department
+14. view the total utilized budget for each department

-13. view the total utilized budget of a specific department
+15. view the total utilized budget of a specific department

 <br>